AdobeDocs/app-builder/getting_started/first_app.md

     ![Select Template](../images/console-3.png)

 1. Enter `Project Title` and `App Name` for your templated project.
-    - `Project Title` is used to identify this project within Console and in [CLI](https://github.com/adobe/aio-cli).
+    - `Project Title` is used to identify this project within [Adobe Developer Console](https://console.adobe.io/) and in [CLI](https://github.com/adobe/aio-cli).
 A default value is suggested on this screen, but we recommend using a meaningful and distinguishable project title.
     - `App Name` will be used as a unique identifier for your application and this value cannot be changed once project set up is complete.
     - By default, the "Include Runtime with each workspace" checkbox is checked, which means each workspace that created is automatically provisioned with a unique Runtime namespace allowing each developer to work within their own Runtime environment.
 If you deselect the checkbox and do not opt for automatic inclusion of Runtime, you will need to enable it manually for each individual workspace.
 You cannot auto-add Runtime to all workspaces after the initial set up is complete.
 You can manually remove Runtime from individual workspaces later if you determine that Runtime is not needed.